Tags: chromosome/chromatin; epigenetics; holism; plasticity/genome; transcription; transcription/transcription factors

 A decisive problem for the classical view of DNA is that a human cell employs its 20,000 or so genes to generate an estimated 250,000 to 1 million distinct proteins (Klerk and ’t Hoen 2015).
 The activities shaping these abundant outcomes are not strictly determined by DNA.
 Rather, they arise from all corners of the cell and larger organism, just as the outcomes themselves — all those distinct proteins — are ushered to their proper places in every cell of every tiniest niche throughout the whole.
 We are always watching integral and unified performances.
 The idea that genes are originating causes that make everything else happen is grotesquely wrong-headed.

-Mina Bissell, a researcher who has received many recognitions, has put the matter this way: “The sequence of our genes are [sic] like the keys on the piano; it is the context that makes the music” (Bissell and Hines 2011).
+Mina Bissell, a researcher who has received many recognitions, has, along with her co-author, put the matter this way: “The sequence of our genes are [sic] like the keys on the piano; it is the context that makes the music” (Bissell and Hines 2011).
 We might add that the raw DNA sequence does not even contain all the keys; let’s say: just the white keys.
 The flats and sharps, without which the music would lose its savor, are provided by DNA methylation, RNA editing, and so much more.

 And Shelley Berger, the Daniel S. Och professor of cell and developmental biology at the University of Pennsylvania School of Medicine’s Wistar Institute — after noting that a single histone tail modification “recruits numerous proteins whose regulatory functions are not only activating but also repressing”, and that “many of these marks have several, seemingly conflicting roles” — summarized the situation this way: